practice-project1/html-5-project1/README.md

 # html-5-project1
-new web developer, right now learning html and css to creating  better website
+new web developer, right now learning HTML and CSS to creating a better website